 What is a Digital POS?

-How Digital POS Systems Work
+How Does Digital POS Work?

 Digital POS systems are extremely reliable.
 Almost all modern versions include “Offline Mode” so they can still process transactions even if there are interruptions in internet connectivity.
 Once service is restored, all data entered while in Offline Mode will sync with the system.